 Vampires and similar supernatural beings are very popular these days.
 From the TV show True Blood to movies like Cronos and Interview with the Vampire, these fearsome beings continue to probe our imaginations.

 Watching True Blood one day, it occurred to me that the powerful trinity of vampires, werewolves, and shapeshifters connects strongly with the astrological malefics.
 Viewing malefics this way allows beginners to easily grasp the essential nature of the malefic planets.
-It also helps one to understand what it means for something to be “malefic”.
-In this post, I ask the beginning student of astrology to imagine Saturn as a vampire, Mars as a werewolf, and Mercury as a shapeshifter.
+Furthermore, it fosters and understanding of the term “malefic” itself.
+In this article, I ask the beginning student of astrology to imagine Saturn as a vampire, Mars as a werewolf, and Mercury as a shapeshifter.

 What does it mean for a planet to be malefic?